top of page

 2C356A5F-811F-4BD5-9BC3-0A6738C717EB.jpeg

-CIVIC EDUCATION AND ACTION
+CIVIC EDUCATION

-learning, land, and leadership
+learning and leadership

-In neighborhoods shaped by environmental racism and food deserts, our Youth Land Labs offer critical skills in cultivating food across hydroponic and soil-based mediums, rooted in permaculture principles that employ the consultation of local Indigenous stewards, in order to bridge education with action.
+In neighborhoods shaped by environmental racism and food deserts, Youth Land Labs offerings critical skills in

 bottom of page